Big Game Bound: Super Bowl insights from Geoff Schwartz and Shawne Merriman

 The Kansas City Chiefs and Philadelphia Eagles square off Sunday night.

-Indy’s Chris Hagan and WGN’s Jarrett Payton preview all things Super Bowl with live Big Game Bound coverage from Radio Row at the Phoenix Convention Center.
+Indy’s Chris Hagan and WGN’s Jarrett Payton previewed all things Super Bowl with Big Game Bound coverage from Radio Row at the Phoenix Convention Center.

-During Tuesday’s show, they’ll talk to Shawne Merriman, the standout All-Pro linebacker who made life miserable for quarterbacks as a member of the Chargers.
-They’ll also get additional insight from Geoff Schwartz, who played offensive line in the NFL for eight seasons and now serves as an analyst.
+During Tuesday’s show, they talked to Shawne Merriman, the standout All-Pro linebacker who made life miserable for quarterbacks as a member of the Chargers.
+They also got additional insight from Geoff Schwartz, who played offensive line in the NFL for eight seasons and now serves as an analyst.

+Other guests included K.J.
+Wright, who won a Super Bowl with the Seattle Seahawks; Ryan Leaf, the football analyst who was drafted No. 2 overall in 1998; and comedian Carrot Top, who shared a personal story with the guys.

 This week, Big Game Bound streams at 1 p.m.
 ET weekdays through Saturday, with a two-hour gameday special on Super Bowl Sunday at 12 p.m.
 ET.